enactjs/ui-test-utils/README.md

 npm test-ui -- --spec /Input
 ```

-Note: `pattern' can also be a regex and may need to be in quotes to prevent expansion on the command
+Note: `<pattern>` can also be a regex and may need to be in quotes to prevent expansion on the command
 line.

 ## Failed Test Screenshots